pawan-git7979/codewayy_web_series/README.md

 ## Task1

-It was about creating your first HTML Page with some commonly used tags.
+> It was about creating your first HTML Page with some commonly used tags.

 ## Task2

-Using some semantic tags.
+> Using Semantic tags.
-Creating a form.
+1. Creating a form.
-Creating a table.
+2. Creating a table.

 ## Task3

-Things we learned in HTML
+> HTML form linked.

 ## Task4

-Basic HTML page using new tags.
+> WD4E

 ## Task5

-HTML tags like aside and float
+> Used HTML tags like float and aside

-## Task6

-A web portfolio using HTML and CSS